Carrizo Plain: Research

 When the CPNA Plan was implemented in the late 1990s, one of its first assignments was to gather information on the area's biological, cultural, recreational, and physical resources.
-The information obtained by the management partners has helped to ensure that each decision made on behalf of the Carrizo Plain National Monument will benefit all of its resources.
+The information obtained by the management partners has helped ensure that each decision made on behalf of the Carrizo Plain National Monument benefits all of its resources.
 This research has also helped to manage different activities and events within the plain.
-For example, plant community restoration seems to be one tool that could benefit the entire region by promoting native species diversity, re-establishing natural biological processes, and protecting endangered species habitats.
+For example, plant community restoration appears to be a tool that could benefit the entire region by promoting native species diversity, reestablishing natural biological processes, and protecting endangered species habitats.

 Current management projects

-One of the current range management projects involves removing non-native grasses by selective cattle grazing early in the season when non-native grasses emerge.
-Later in the season, the management team removes the cattle, giving native plants a competitive advantage versus the non-native vegetation.
+One of the current range management projects involves removing non-native grasses through selective cattle grazing early in the season, when they emerge.
+Later in the season, the management team removes the cattle, giving native plants a competitive advantage over the non-native vegetation.
 The use of grazing on the Carrizo Plain National Monument remains a controversial practice.

 Future management projects

-There are an abundant amount of minerals in the Carrizo Plain National Monument.
+There are abundant minerals in the Carrizo Plain National Monument.
 Gypsum, a white mineral used in plasters and wallboards, is a plentiful resource in the plain found in shallow, low-grade areas.
 In addition, there are detectable amounts of uranium and phosphates.
-All of these minerals are of low-grade quality, making them unprofitable to reclaim and manufacture.
+All of these minerals are low-grade, making them unprofitable to reclaim and process.

 Camping

 Campgrounds

-Camping within Carrizo Plain National Monument is available at two primitive campgrounds – KCL Campground and Selby Campground.
-These two sites differ markedly.
+Camping in the monument is at two primitive campgrounds, KCL and Selby, both first come, first served and without charge.

-KCL is located in the southern part of the monument, west and very close to Soda Lake Road.
-Access from the main road is easy, and the camping area is generally bounded by a wooden fence.
-The campground has eight picnic tables and firepits, and is frequently occupied by "day use" visitors, although overnight camping is also allowed.
-Trees about the campground provide shade – some of the only shade in the monument's valley.
-As this site was previously owned by the Kern County Land Company, there are several outbuildings in a non-maintained state.
-The corrals may be used by visitors to stable their horses.